swcarpentry/python-testing/03-exceptions.md

 >
 > *   Understand that exceptions are effectively specialized runtime tests
 > *   Learn when to use exceptions and what exceptions are available
+> *   Recognize the differences between exceptions and assertions

 Exceptions are more sophisticated than assertions.
 They are the standard error messaging system in most modern programming languages.
 Fundamentally, when an